-Ravenna Gorge Christmas Market: Top Guide To Visiting 2024
+Ravenna Gorge Christmas Market 2025: Ultimate Guide To Visiting

 The Unique Setting of the Market

+Considered one of the most beautiful Christmas markets in Germany, the Ravenna Gorge Christmas Market is one you do not want to miss.
 Honestly, one of the key factors that sets this Christmas market apart from others is the location and the ambience it gives.
-Ravenna Gorge Christmas Market is located under the 40 meter high Höllental Railway Viaduct that truly frames the market.

 Once the sun goes down, they shine lights against the bridge that change colors throughout the night.
 It’s even more magical when the regional train drives over the bridge.